 Main Function:

-The main function initializes the random number generator, specifies parameters for the PSO algorithm (number of particles, dimensions, and maximum iterations), and calls the PSO function to execute the optimization process.
+The primary function initiates the random number generator, sets the parameters for the PSO algorithm (such as the number of particles, dimensions, and maximum iterations), and invokes the PSO function to run the optimization procedure.

 Complexity Analysis: